zhongyuanzhao/zhongyuanzhao.github.io/_news/2021-10-06-delay-oriented-scheduling-icassp2022-submitted.md

   - news
 ---

 The preprint and source code will hopefully be online soon.
-Thanks for the help of my co-authors, Gunjan Verma, Ananthram Swami, and Santiago Segarra, to put this together.
+Thanks for the help of my co-authors, Gunjan Verma, Ananthram Swami, and Santiago Segarra, to put this work together.